 75. Treat blog subscription like an offer

-That’s where a simple, automated RSS blog subscription comes in.
+A simple, automated RSS blog subscription alerts potential leads to what you're talking about.
 Set up a landing page, sidebar form or some other point of conversion for your blog.
-Then, use a tool like Hubspot to make it so your subscribers will receive weekly (or monthly) emails with the latest blog activity.
+Then use a tool like HubSpot to ensure your subscribers receive weekly (or monthly) emails with the latest blog activity.
 This might not send subscribers straight to conversion points, but it does keep them coming back to the site week after week.

 76. Score your leads

 The first rule of lead scoring is the same as the first rule of making a good bolognese.
 Don’t overcomplicate it.
-Lead scoring serves as one factor among many when trying to decide if a lead is cold, warm or red hot.
-It can also highlight opportunities for lead nurturing, so you could use a lead score as a trigger for an email workflow (more on that in a moment).
+Lead scoring is one factor among many when deciding whether a lead is cold, warm or red hot.
+It can also highlight opportunities for lead nurturing, so you could use a lead score to trigger an email workflow (more on that in a moment).

 To do it right, choose a handful of parameters and decide how much weight to give each one.
 These parameters might look something like:

-A contact who was on the site five days ago, who is a subscriber that has filled in two landing pages, who has a job title that includes ‘CEO’, but who is using a gmail account would therefore have a score of 14.
+A contact who was on the site five days ago, who is a subscriber who has filled in two landing pages, who has a job title that includes ‘CEO’, but who uses a Gmail account, would therefore have a score of 14.

 77. Use automated qualification

-Every time a lead comes in at Articulate, we use automation to filter them by things like type of email address or location.
-This saves us a lot of time chasing up leads that are never going to be the right fit for us as clients.
+Workflows, as HubSpot uses them, can be helpful for all sorts of fun activities, including filtering out bad leads.
+Every time a lead comes in at Articulate, we use automation to filter them based on factors like email address type or location.
+This saves us a lot of time chasing leads that are never going to be a good fit for us as clients.

 78. Put some manual qualification into the process

-Automation can’t do everything (yet).
-Sometimes the best lead qualification tool is your sense of good judgement and a little legwork.
-Before any leads get passed onto the sales team, someone should have looked at them at least once on the marketing side.
+Automation can’t and shouldn't do everything for you.
+Sometimes the best lead qualification tool is your sense of sound judgement and a little legwork.
+Before any leads are passed to the sales team, someone on the marketing side should have reviewed them at least once.

 79. Employee lead nurturing emails